pkgcraft/pkgcruft-action/README.md

 By default, the current working directory is used for a repo path.

+### `pr-comments` (optional) -- true or false

+By default, comments are added to pull requests showing the scan difference from the base commit.

 ## Example workflow

-Note that for diffing to work, the full history of the target repo needs to be fetched.
+Note that for diffing to work, the full history of the target repo needs to be fetched (using the checkout action's `fetch-depth: 0` option in this case).
 Also, the action requires using x86-64 Linux runners.

 ```yaml
 name: pkgcruft